How Small Businesses Can Embrace AI

 BookAclassic isn’t the only automotive company embracing AI, in fact that are a number of companies that have this technology at their core.

-Data Capture, Processing, and Insight
+Using AI For Small Business For Data Capture, Processing, and Insight

 Cazana is the UK’s most popular car checking service and AI is an integral part of this, helping the company collect data in real-time to grow its enormous global database.

 Tom Wood, CEO of Cazana says: “AI allows us to rapidly process the vehicle history of every car on the road which helps the trade buy and price vehicles more effectively, and lets customers track an individual car’s value with a timeline of events from manufacture to present day.
+This is great in terms of productivity tools.

 How Small Businesses Can Use AI